-- Federal Government regulations, 34 CFR 688.46(k), issued under the Violence Against Women Reauthorization Act (VAWA) of 2013, Public Law 113-4.
-Provisions in this Chapter mentioning those regulations are applicable to cases of alleged sexual assault, stalking, dating violence, or domestic violence; the University may also apply such provisions to other cases under this chapter. - California Education Code §67386, enacted by state law SB 967, which requires the trustees to adopt certain policies for cases involving students.

-- Government's expectations under Title IX, which state, among other things, that both parties have equal rights in bringing a grievance challenging a sanction imposed on a faculty member, or participating in a grievance brought by the other person. - Requirements the Office of Civil Rights has made in determinations at other universities, through "voluntary resolution agreements" (VRA) under Title IX.
+- ix.i.
+Federal Government regulations, 34 CFR 688.46(k), issued under the Violence Against Women Reauthorization Act (VAWA) of 2013, Public Law 113-4.
+Provisions in this Chapter mentioning those regulations are applicable to cases of alleged sexual assault, stalking, dating violence, or domestic violence; the University may also apply such provisions to other cases under this chapter. - .ii.
+California Education Code §67386, enacted by state law SB 967, which requires the trustees to adopt certain policies for cases involving students. - xi.jii.
+Title IX, Patsy Mink Equal Opportunity in Education Act, Public Law No. 92-318, and Government's expectations under Title IX, which state, among other things, that both parties have equal rights in bringing a grievance challenging a sanction imposed on a faculty member, or participating in a grievance brought by the other person. - kii-iv.
+Requirements the Office of Civil Rights has made in determinations at other universities, through "voluntary resolution agreements" (VRA) under Title IX.